What should you expect to earn in Germany? Learn about German minimum wage in 2019 and average salaries for expats moving to Germany.

 Employers face heavy penalties if they fail to pay the minimum wage in Germany to their staff.
 When the wage originally came in to law, the Tax Enforcement Unit for Undeclared Work (Finanzkontrolle Schwarzarbeit) expanded its staff considerably to deal with companies breaking the rules.

 Works councils and employee unions also monitor underpayment at an industry level, and in theory companies can be fined as much as €500,000 if they fail to comply with the regulations.
-Workers who believe they are being paid less than the German minimum wage should first speak to their employer to try and resolve the issue before escalating it to a third party.
+Workers who believe they are earning less than the German minimum wage should first speak to their employer to try and resolve the issue before escalating it to a third party.

 Employees can approach their union (if applicable) and if the employer still fails to remedy the underpayment, legal action may be necessary.
 Employees have three years to make a claim for underpayment of less than the minimum wage in Germany.